zkopru-network/merchant-service/README.md

 # Zkopru Merchant Service

-A privacy-friendly online store for on-chain assets like NFTs on top of Zkopru network.
+A privacy-friendly online store for on-chain assets like NFTs, powered by the Zkopru network.

-Merchants can easily setup online store and list their items for sale.
-Customers will then be able to purchase items without revealing their wallet address.
-Note that assets for sale has to be moved to Zkopru network by th merchant.
+Merchants can easily setup online store and list their assets for sale.
+Customers will then be able to purchase assets without revealing their wallet details.

 <br />